kollegorna/labs.kollegorna.se/source/posts/2017-05-29-service-worker-gotchas.html.md

 ### 2\.
 Standalone file

-If the image is more like a photo and Base64 or SVG conversion would not be rational, you have it as a separate file placed on the server.
-Of course you should cache it as a critical resource and then it can be served like a typical resource:
+If the image is more like a photo and Base64 or SVG conversion would not be rational, you ought to have it as a separate file placed on a server.
+Of course you should cache it as a critical resource when `install` event occurs and then it can be served like a typical resource:

 ```javascript
 event.respondWith(caches.match(request).then(response => {